 Not managing risk properly can result in several unwanted consequences.
 Liability claims and lawsuits can tarnish your product's reputation, to say nothing of your bottom line.
 Increases in business disputes, increases in insurance premiums or lowering of insurance coverage, lessened customer and supplier goodwill, recalls and problems with government agencies can also result.
 And product liability has gone global, thereby raising the possibility of huge global safety, regulatory, contractual, and product liability problems involving the manufacturer and everyone in the supply chain.

 While not all risks can be prevented, manufacturers and other entities in the supply chain need to proactively - before their products and services are sold - apply good risk management techniques to what they and others in the supply chain are doing.
-And, manufacturers must then carefully track the performance of their products in consumer's hands to identify post-sale problems and take any appropriate corrective actions.
+And, manufacturers must then carefully track the performance of their products in customer's and product user's hands to identify post-sale problems and take any appropriate corrective actions.

 PLP will also help to create a defense if there is a problem and the product's safety is challenged by a plaintiff or a government agency.
 These post-sale procedures include preparing to monitor and track products after sale and finding them if a recall is necessary.

-I’m From the Government and I’m Here to Help – CPSC Gets “Helpful (Summer 2013)
+I'm From the Government and I'm Here to Help - CPSC Mandates Safety Programs for Manufacturers and Retailers (Summer 2014)